Angular Auto-Import for VS Code

 Limitations

-While Angular Auto Import aims to simplify your development experience, there is one main limitation to be aware of:
+While Angular Auto Import aims to simplify your development experience, there are some limitations to be aware of: